lsrdg/iscrap/README.md

 ## scrapUP

-Archlinux-scrapUP will just show you the title of the latest new from archlinux.org before calling for `$ sudo pacman -Syu`.
+Archlinux-scrapUP will just show you the title of the latest new from archlinux.org/news (optionally, before calling for `$ sudo pacman -Syu`).
 If the news's header is kind of new for you, you should probably avoid upgrading.
-In instead, go find out if you should something.
+In instead, go find out if you should do something about.

 PS: I'm no ArchExpert.
-The words above are there only for remind me that - damn!
+The words above are there only as a reminder that - damn!
 - I should have read that before!

 ## Requirements